NOAA-RDHPCS/noaa-rdhpcs.github.io/source/modules/index.rst

 Modules
 #######

 Lmod is a Lua based module software management system that helps manage the user environment (PATH, LD_LIBRARY_PATH) through module files.
 LMOD is used on various HPC systems including Gaea, Hera, and Jet.
+The `Lmod documentation <https://lmod.readthedocs.io/en/latest/010_user.html>`_ explains the use of Modules in detail.

 View Active Modules
 ===================